Leonardo’s painting of the Madonna and Child known as the

 The movement and relationship between the figures of the

-Virgin and Child shown here reflects the freedoms that Leonardo was displaying in his
+Virgin and Child shown here reflect the freedoms that Leonardo was displaying in his

 sketches of the time, such as his Madonna and Child with Cat drawings.
 These